ayushman1712/ayushman1712/README.md

 ## I'm an Upcoming Associate Member of Technical Staff at Salesforce

-- 👨‍💻 I’m currently developing an AR/VR Sandbox solution for potential use in military training and strategy.
+- 👨‍💻 Developing an AR/VR Sandbox solution for potential use in military training and strategy.
 - 📚 Currently learning Unity and Android development.